PrathamDesai07/3d-generation/README.md

 # Shap-E

-This is the official code and model release for [Shap-E: Generating Conditional 3D Implicit Functions](https://arxiv.org/abs/2305.02463).

- * See [Usage](#usage) for guidance on how to use this repository.
- * See [Samples](#samples) for examples of what our text-conditional model can generate.

 # Samples

 Here are some highlighted samples from our text-conditional model.
 For random samples on selected prompts, see [samples.md](samples.md).